learn-co-curriculum/phase-0-intro-to-js-2-objects-readme/README.md

 ```

 Without the square brackets, JavaScript treated each key as a literal identifier
 instead of a variable.
-Bracket notation &mdash; the _computed member access
+Bracket notation — the _computed member access
-operator_ &mdash; once again shows its powers of computation!
+operator_ — once again shows its powers of computation!

 Bracket notation will really come in handy when we start iterating over `Object`s
 and programmatically accessing and assigning properties.